 - Final stabilization has been achieved on all portions of the site for which the permittee is responsible. - Another operator has assumed control over all areas of the site that have not been finally stabilized.
 That operator would need to submit a new permit application to the permitting authority. - For residential construction only, temporary stabilization of a lot has been completed prior to transference of ownership to the homeowner, with the homeowner being made aware of the need to perform final stabilization.

-for at least 3 years following final stabilization.
+Permittees must keep a copy of their permit application and their Plan for at least 3 years following final stabilization.
 This period may be longer depending on state and local requirements.

 Preconstruction Checklist